-Join Chris Orwig for an in-depth discussion in this video Auto leveling in Crop dialog, part of Lightroom CC 2015 New Features.
+Join Chris Orwig for an in-depth discussion in this video Auto leveling in Crop dialog, part of Lightroom Classic CC New Features.

 - In this movie, I want to show you…two different ways that we can automatically…level our photographs from right inside of the Crop dialog.…We'll begin with this picture here…that I captured of this umbrella…floating on the Pacific Ocean.…You can see that my horizon line isn't level…and I want to correct that.…To do that, let's go ahead and access the Crop Tool…by tapping the R key or by clicking on the Crop Tool icon.…Now the Crop dialog looks pretty similar…to the previous version of Photoshop…except for one noticeable difference.…